Red Bar

-- essential notes or overview about the SMD PLCC, Plastic Leaded Chip Carrier, an SMT package that can be soldered to a board or used with a socket.
+The PLCC, Plastic Leaded Chip Carrier is a form of SMD IC package that can either be soldered to the board or mounted in a socket.

 SMD PLCC basics